JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 ***

 A few hours later I was winding down and ready to go home.
-I was bullshitting with some co-workers in the design department when suddenly Tod ran into the office.
+I was bullshitting with some co-workers in the design department when suddenly Todd ran into the office.

+“Jack!
+You have to help!”
+I looked at him, looked at my co-workers, they turned around and got back to their work

 ***